markgbeckett/jupiter_ace/getting_started/forth_programming.md

 ```
 6 double .
 ```
-For words that you define, you can display the definition using the word `LIST`.
-Why not try this now.
+For words that you define, you can display the definition using the word `LIST <word>`.
+Why not try this now by entering `LIST DOUBLE`.
 Notice that the Minstrel 4th will make an attempt to format the listing in an easy-to-read way.
 Notice, also, that `LIST` does not work for internal words: they are defined in a different way.

 For this simple word, it is reasonably easy to work out what is going on, even if you come back to the word some weeks later.
 However, for more complicated words, it is useful to be able to add comments.
 To do this in Forth, you use two words `(` and `)`, which indicate the beginning and end of a comment (though remember, they are words so need to be separated by spaces).
 Comment words can only be used when in compile mode (that is, when creating new words).